 Defiance doesn’t need discipline

-The excuse was well I am tired ad need a break.
-And dear momma I am definitely not dismissing your dear desires.
+I know that your response has something to do with being tired, because what momma isn’t tired?!
+But, the excuse well I am tired ad need a break will not change the behaviour that you so desperately want to change.
+And please know dear momma I am definitely not dismissing your dear desires.
 I am tired too.
 I get it.
 Truly I do.
 I have three little pumpkins.
 And sometimes, just sometimes, spending time with kids can be downright exhausting especially when they aren’t sleeping through the night; but the answer isn’t to sleep during those times of quiet when you only have one child that needs active watching.

-It almost seems counteractive or counterintuitive to recommend that you meet defiance with connection.
-But rather than spending those quiet moments resting as the little one watched a show on television it is important to connect one on one with the child who is driving you crazy and defying you every move but that child is crying out for attention in the only way they know how.
+It almost seems counteractive or counterintuitive to recommend that you meet defiance with connection but that is what will make the difference and create the lasting change you want.
+So, rather than spending those quiet moments resting as the little one watches a show on television it is important to connect one on one with the child who is driving you crazy and defying your every move.
+That child is crying out for attention in the only way they know how.
 A quote we live by in our home is when a child feels bad they behave bad, when a child feels well they behave well.